ppy/osu-wiki/wiki/Options/en.md

 ![Graphics icon](img/graphics.jpg "Graphics icon")

-This section is about the appearance of your game client and parts of the interface.
+This section is about the appearance of your game client, parts of the interface and video settings.

 ### Renderer